calypso-binar/jenkins-demo/doc/kubernetes.md

 # :wq
 sudo netplan apply
 ```
-Now your Raspberry PI should be connected to your wifi.
+Now your Raspberry PI should be connected to your Wi-Fi.

 # Hostname